Magic-Deck/ponyshow/README.md

 # Ponyshow - Create great-looking slides from simple Markdown files

+> Note: This project is in active development and will change (or break).
+Consider it alpha / beta.

 Ponyshow is a command line tool for turning your markdown files into beautiful presentations.
 It's a simpler, faster way to create presentations.

 Write down your thoughts in your favorite markdown / text editor, and Ponyshow will convert them into beautiful presentations on the fly.
 Make a change.. it's instantly visible.